-In this guide, we will show you how to install NFS server on Ubuntu 22.04 step-by-step.
+In this guide, we will explain how to install NFS server on Ubuntu 24.04 step-by-step.

-Network File System (NFS) is a powerful and widely-used protocol that allows you to share files and directories between multiple Linux systems over a network.
-Setting up an NFS server on Ubuntu 22.04 or 20.04 can be a valuable addition to your network infrastructure, enabling efficient file sharing among your devices.
+NFS (Network File System) is a protocol that enables file sharing between systems on the same network.
+It allows users to access remote directories as if they were local, making collaboration and centralized data management much easier.
+Setting up an NFS server on Ubuntu 24.04 can be a valuable addition to your network infrastructure, enabling efficient file sharing among your devices.

 Prerequisites